sanger/quanthub/README.md

 ## Notes

 A predefined list of printers is used for the printer selection dropdown.
 This list is defined in the file `src/config/printers.json`.

-Some printers, such as `stub`, are only used for development and testing purposes and should not be used in production.
-These printers are marked by setting the `nonProductionPrinter` property to `true`.
-To hide these printers from the printer selection dropdown, set the environment variable `VITE_HIDE_NON_PRODUCTION_PRINTERS` to `true`.
+Additional printers, such as the logging printer `stub`, can be added to this list by setting the environment variable `VITE_CUSTOM_PRINTERS` to a comma-separated list of printer names, e.g. `VITE_CUSTOM_PRINTERS=stub,printer1,printer2`.

 ## Attributions